JagusTin23/python-scraping-scripts/README.md

-# python-scraping-scripts
+# Python Scraping Scripts
 A repository for scraping scripts using Python.
+This is part of an ongoing project to develop tools for text analytics on major online crowd-sourced business reviews platforms (Yelp, TripAdvisor, Google +, etc).

 ===
 # Script Info